 WITH

-When you create a table, you can specify custom information in the key=value format.
-The key and value must be enclosed in single quotes to prevent conflicts with FML keywords.
-The extended properties in the WITH clause are parsed and processed by the engine that materializes the FML statement.
+Specifies extended properties in 'key'='value' format.
+Both the key and value must be enclosed in single quotes to prevent conflicts with FML keywords.
+The engine that materializes the FML statement parses and processes these properties.